 For families, understanding the various types of taxes and the tax laws is important because it is important to know what can be deducted.
 Currently, those with dependents (children or adult parents) are given allowances, in addition to the benefits of qualifying for the earned-income credit deduction.
 Interestingly, though, research suggests that for the family tax policy does not reward them for having children.
 In fact, most families find themselves in the 15 percent tax bracket for paying taxes, reducing their overall tax by over $1,500 on average.
 Even though it appears married people pay less in taxes, research suggests that current fiscal policy does not alleviate burdens for families with children.
 More significantly, this burden almost discourages people from having children.
 The irony is because children are future taxpayers, and people are having fewer children, it reduces the tax base from which many social services draw from, including social security.
 This dilemma is further compounded by the fact that because of the way the modern American family is structured people, as they age, will rely on this income, as children no longer support their elderly parents as in past decades.
 Some suggest a proposed new child tax credit would alleviate some of this burden for families by reducing the burden by $4,000 a year.
-The importance of tax reform that focuses on reducing this burden for families is central to making sure there is a fund available to older people, more importantly older parents.
+The importance of tax reform like the GOP’S tax plan that focuses on reducing this burden for families is central to making sure there is a fund available to older people, more importantly older parents.
 In the meantime, for families looking to reduce the amount of money they send to the IRS in April, they should review Publication 17, or the tax code for other opportunities to reduce their tax bill, and thus avoiding tax drama.

 While most people file their own taxes yearly, for a person to file taxes as a part of a business, they would need at least a bachelor’s degree in accounting.
 While getting certified is not required to prepare taxes, being a CPA opens doors for individuals, especially if they want to become self-employed or want to open a business themselves.
 Two degrees that focus on taxes and tax laws are the master of laws in taxation and the master of taxation, both recommended for individuals who plan to work with large organizations.
 The degrees are such that a person could work in a wide variety of fields within business.
 Also, a person need not earn a degree to navigate the tax code, as most extension programs have at least one course on tax preparation.